-- 4.7 RECCOMMENDATION 6 (i) That officers arrange a communications campaign to help 'myth bust' and (ii) that officers look at amending the terminology regarding the 'Direct List' to be replaced with 'Reserved Right' to help with perceptions of 'queue jumping'. - 4.7.1 Reason to make the bidding process as clear as possible to people so that they are not under the impression that they have a place in 'a queue' or that certain groups are 'queue jumping'.
-Bidders can currently see where their bid was within the top 50 bids on the Locator software on the Council's website.
+- 4.7 RECOMMENDATION 6 (i) That officers arrange a communications campaign to help 'myth bust' and liaise with Members and revisit the terminology used in all forms of communication with bidders to be clear and help manage expectations (ii) that officers specifically look at amending the terminology regarding the 'Direct List' to be replaced with another term with different connotations to help with perceptions of 'queue jumping'. - 4.7.1 Reason to make the bidding process as clear as possible to people so that they are not under the impression that they have a place in 'a queue' or that certain groups are 'queue jumping'.
+Bidders can currently see where their bid was within the top 50 bids on the Locata software on the Council's website.
 Residents who have access to the internet should be further encouraged to access this information via the website.
-Alternatives to viewing this via the internet should be explored for residents who don't have easy access. - 4.7.2 Amending the wording from 'Direct List' to 'Reserved Right' would help with perceptions to dispel the concept of 'queue jumping'.
-The review had found that there was a need for improved messaging around the 'Direct List' as there was a perception at large that this list allowed people to 'jump the queue.'
-The purpose of the list was to make best use of the stock by prioritising cases that met certain criteria.
+Alternatives to viewing this via the internet should be explored for residents who don't have easy access.